shamanec/GADS-Android-stream/README.md

 ## Important
 ImageReader dimensions are scaled down by factor of 2 so that they can be compressed faster to achieve higher FPS.
 This in turn reduces image quality, especially on lower res devices, but it is quite acceptable.

+## Starting the JPEG stream
+* Get the apk file from the releases or build the apk yourself
+* Execute `adb install -r appname.apk`
+* Give recording permissions with `adb shell appops set com.shamanec.stream PROJECT_MEDIA allow`
+* Start the stream app with `adb shell am start -n com.shamanec.stream/com.shamanec.stream.ScreenCaptureActivity`
+* To hide the transparent activity tap Home on the device or run `adb shell input keyevent KEYCODE_HOME`
+* Forward the stream socket to the PC with `adb forward tcp:YOUR_PORT tcp:1991` or directly connect to it using the IP address of the device itself

 ## Experimental instrumentation
 There is experimental control for devices through Android Instrumentation.
 It is implemented with an endlessly running UI test that starts a Websocket connection.
 On structured JSON message received by the Websocket, the Instrumentation can tap, swipe and type text on the device really fast.